All Episodes

 No.

-Somebody asked me on a show just last week, there's a group that wanted to meet me and interview me.
+Somebody asked me on a show just last week, a group that wanted to meet me and interview me.

-They said, well, you know, when we see a politician wearing a hat, we say, All hat and no cattle.
+They said, well, you know, when we see a politician wearing a hat, we say all hat and no cattle.

-I still have my horse and I've ridden him on the border for years.
+And I still have my horse and I've ridden him on the border for years.

-So yeah, I mean, like I said, I'm not a rancher, but I'm a good hand.
+So, yeah, I mean, like I said, I'm not a rancher, but I'm a good hand.

 Well, absolutely.